 Synonyms: familial non-haemolytic hyperbilirubinaemia, constitutional hepatic dysfunction, Gilbert-Meulengracht syndrome, benign constitutional unconjugated hyperbilirubinaemia.

 Gilbert's syndrome is characterised by a mild and intermittent unconjugated hyperbilirubinaemia, with no evidence of haemolysis or liver disease, and with normal liver function tests.
 It is usually an autosomal recessive disorder and is a common cause of unconjugated hyperbilirubinaemia.
-There have been some reports of heterozygous cases, mainly within Asian populations.
+There have been some reports of autosomal dominant cases, mainly within Asian populations.

 It was first described in 1901 by Nicolas Augustin Gilbert and Dominique Lereboullet.

-Gilbert's syndrome affects 5-10% of the Western European population.
+Homozygous Gilbert's syndrome affects 2-10% of the white population in the West.
 The worldwide prevalence of Gilbert's syndrome varies considerably depending on which diagnostic criteria are used.
 Men are more commonly affected than women.

-However, many cases remain undiagnosed so true prevalence is unknown.
+However, many cases remain undiagnosed so its true prevalence is unknown.

-Patients with Gilbert's syndrome have a defect in the gene that encodes for the conjugating enzyme uridine diphosphate glucuronosyltransferase 1A1 (UGT1A1), which results in a 60-70% reduction in the liver's ability to conjugate bilirubin.
-More than 100 different mutations have been identified in the UGT1A1 gene and their frequencies differ amongst different ethnic groups[2, 3].
+People with Gilbert's syndrome have a defect in the gene that encodes for the conjugating enzyme uridine diphosphate glucuronosyltransferase 1A1 (UGT1A1), which results in a 60-70% reduction in the liver's ability to conjugate bilirubin.
+More than 100 different mutations have been identified in the UGT1A1 gene and their frequencies differ amongst different ethnic groups.[2, 3]

-It is a benign condition and it is not associated with liver disease or reduced life expectancy, genetic counselling is not necessary.
+As it is a benign condition and is not associated with liver disease or reduced life expectancy, genetic counselling is not necessary.